Try this healthy bowl recipe for dinner tonight

-I’ve noticed a trend toward calling meals in a bowl Buddha Bowls.
-I really can’t understand why.
-According to Bon Appetit, it is simply a misappropriation of a spiritual term and has no historical or cultural meaning.
-And my bowl, like all other bowl recipes out there, does not belong to Buddha but to harried professionals looking to pack in some nutrition in a manner that strikes a balance between flavor and convenience.
+As I mentioned, there’s a name that’s caught fire for these bowls, Buddha Bowls.
+I didn’t really understand the name when I first read it, did the concept originate with Buddhist monks?
+Before I started working on my chicken bowl recipe, I did a little research.
+According to the Bon Appetit magazine website, it is simply a misappropriation of a spiritual term and has no historical or cultural meaning.
+So in essence, my bowl, like all other bowl recipes out there, does not belong to Buddha but to harried professionals looking to pack in some nutrition in a manner that strikes a balance between flavor and convenience.

 - 1 Tbsp soy sauce